-Cystic fibrosis (CF) is a progressive multi-system disorder that causes the body to produce abnormally thick, sticky mucus in the lungs and digestive system.
+Cystic fibrosis (CF) is a progressive disorder that causes the body to produce an abnormally thick, sticky mucus which is present in the lungs and digestive system.
 There are a variety of symptoms including frequent respiratory infections, poor weight gain, and progressive lung damage.
-Male fertility is also affected.
 Treatment of CF depends upon the stage of the disease and the organs involved.
-The condition is life shortening, with median survival of 37 years.
-Although CF is no more common among Ashkenazi Jews than it is among other Caucasians, it is one of the most common genetic disorders among Jews and non-Jews alike.
+The condition is life shortening.
+The average age of death is in the early 30's.
+Although CF is no more common among Ashkenazi Jews than it is among other caucasians, it is one of the most common genetic disorders among Jews and non-Jews alike.

 Disease frequency: